GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 Don't use placeholders as input labels.
-People are liable to forget what the input was for once they've started entering text, especially if they get distracted.
-(Was I entering an email address, a phone number, or an account ID?)
+People are liable to forget what the input was for once they've started entering text, especially if they get distracted ("Was I entering an email address, a phone number, or an account ID?").
 There are lots of other potential problems with placeholders: see [Don't Use The Placeholder Attribute](https://www.smashingmagazine.com/2018/06/placeholder-attribute/) and [Placeholders in Form Fields Are Harmful](https://www.nngroup.com/articles/form-design-placeholders/) if you're